Clemapfel/jluna/docs/manual.md

 };
 ```

 These classes are deceptively simple, however they provide some unique challenges.
 We cannot instance a `Frog` (henceforth "frog"), the only way to construct a frog is by first creating a `Frog::Tadpole` (henceforth "tadpole"), naming it, then calling `evolve`.
 Because tadpole is an internal class of `Frog`, it has access to the private constructor.
-Furthermore, while we can access a frogs name, the name cannot be changed.
+Furthermore, while we can *access* a frogs name, we cannot change it.
 The name of a tadpole can be both access and changed.

 Let's say we want to translate this functionality to Julia without using `Usertype<T>`.
 The julia-versions of the above could be: